-The lost and found is located across from the main office by the steps.
+The lost and found is located in the main office.
 It provides a means by which lost articles may be returned safely to their owners.
 Articles found are to be taken directly to the office.
-If a student is missing an item, this is a great first place to check.

 LUNCH

 Lunch may be brought from home or purchased at school.
 While the lunch period can be a welcome break from classes, it also must be a time where appropriate behavior is expected.